 Food prices skyrocket in DR Congo’s Goma after M23 takeover

-NGO ActionAid and locals say the cost of some items has risen between 18 and 160 percent, as conflict blocks aid and supplies.
+NGO ActionAid and locals say the cost of some items has risen between 18 and 160 percent as conflict blocks aid and supplies.

 The cost of some essential food items has more than doubled in Goma, the main city in eastern Democratic Republic of the Congo (DRC) that was captured by M23 rebels last week, according to locals and an NGO.

-As a result of the soaring costs and worsening displacement crisis, basic nutrition is out of reach for many, and hundreds of thousands of people in the city could be pushed into severe hunger, according to anti-poverty NGO, ActionAid.
+As a result of the soaring costs and worsening displacement crisis, basic nutrition is out of reach for many, and hundreds of thousands of people in the city could be pushed into severe hunger, according to anti-poverty NGO ActionAid.

 Recommended Storieslist of 3 items